apalmos/MR_template/README.md

 SNP / A1 / A2 / MAF / BETA / SE / P / N

+Also:

+- no missing data
+- no duplicated RSid
+- rows must begin with RSid
+- there must be 8 columns

 For inferring MAFs from the 1KG dataset, please e-mail me.

 In your GWAS folder: